Istanbul in December 2025

 Pro tips for visiting Istanbul in December

-1. Take Bosphorus cruises around 4 pm to catch sunset and city lights without freezing on deck.
+1. Take Bosphorus Cruises around 4 pm to catch sunset and city lights without freezing on deck.

 2. Cafes close early in winter.
 If you find one open past 10 pm, linger.